 Before we look at how to use Snapshots in Lightroom Classic (plus older versions such as Lightroom 6, Lightroom 5 etc.) let’s see why they’re a necessary (if often overlooked) part of your Lightroom workflow.

 One of the benefits of using Lightroom Classic to develop your Raw files is that you have the option of developing a particular photo in several different ways.
 This is something you may do a lot, especially with your favorites images.

-I think there are several reasons why photographers like to create multiple versions of their favorite photos in Lightroom.
+There are several reasons why photographers like to create multiple versions of their favorite photos in Lightroom.